imopse/iMOPSE/readme.md

 4. **Output directory:** Path to directory where optimization results will be saved.
 5. **Executions Count (Optional):** The number of times the optimization should be run.
 Useful for statistical analysis.
 6. **Seed (Optional):** A seed value for the random number generator to ensure reproducibility of the results.
 Note: This value applies only to the first run.
-For each subsequent runs, the seed is incremented by one.
+For each subsequent run, the seed is incremented by one.

 List of possible to input problem names:
 - **Multi-Skill Resource-Constrained Project Scheduling Problem**:
-  - **MSRCPSP_TA**: Task-resource association based solution encoding and greedy order of tasks execution
+  - **MSRCPSP_TA**: Task-resource association-based solution encoding and greedy order of tasks execution
-  - **MSRCPSP_TA2**: Task-resource association based solution encoding and greedy order of tasks execution, with only two objectives (makespan, cost)
+  - **MSRCPSP_TA2**: Task-resource association-based solution encoding and greedy order of tasks execution, with only two objectives (makespan, cost)
-  - **MSRCPSP_TO**: Order permutation based solution with greedy task association
+  - **MSRCPSP_TO**: Order permutation-based solution with greedy task association
-  - **MSRCPSP_TO2**: Order permutation based solution with greedy task association, with only two objectives (makespan, cost)
+  - **MSRCPSP_TO2**: Order permutation-based solution with greedy task association, with only two objectives (makespan, cost)
 - **Traveling Salesman Problem**: TSP
 - **Traveling Thief Problem**:
   - **TTP1**: Single-objective TTP